okuvshynov/experiments/split_model/README.md

 [ ] use shared memory rather than pipe
 [ ] offload embeddings & output linear layer as well.
-[ ] improve loading time as it is important for testing [ ] optimizations - prefetch the phantom, save asyncronously, measure utilization, etc.
+[ ] improve loading time as it is important for testing [ ] optimizations - prefetch the blackbox, save asyncronously, measure utilization, etc.
 [x] get rid of dependency on llama.c on test
 [ ] larger llama2 (15/70)?
 [ ] training: test on large fast machine with cuda